 If there is only one radiator in your home that isn’t functioning correctly, you can go ahead and skip this step.

 If you have issues with multiple radiators, create a list showing the order in which you will bleed them.
 As discussed, start with the one furthest from the boiler on the ground floor, and work your way back.

 Step 6: Collect Your Supplies

 Bleeding radiators can sometimes be a messy job.
 For that reason, you’ll want to carry some supplies with you as you work your way around your house to protect you and your property.

 You’ll need an old towel for the floor area around the radiator to absorb any overflow, plus a handheld cloth to mop up any drips or spray.

 You’ll also want an appropriate radiator bleed key.
-Keys aren’t entirely generic, and usually, the manufacturer supplies them with the radiator.
-If you can’t find yours, check the model of the heater or the design of the valve attachment and find a compatible key at your local hardware store.
+Radiator keys aren’t entirely generic, and usually, the manufacturer supplies them with the radiator.
+If you can’t find yours, check the model of the heater or the design of the valve attachment and find a compatible radiator key at your local diy shop or hardware store.

 Some more recent radiators use a flathead screwdriver attachment to control the flow within the unit.
 If that’s the case, you also need to carry this with you.

-If you need to buy a radiator bleed key you can easily order them online here.
+If you need to buy a radiator key you can easily order them online here.

 Step 7: Bleed The Valve